-The Foundation Art and Design Pathway is taught at our Brighton campus, in a city famous for its creative spirit and vibrant arts scene.
-It prepares you for university degrees in art, design and arts-related subjects.
+The Art and Design Foundation prepares you for university degrees in art, design and arts-related subjects.
 Students study 18-25 hours per week in class.
 The course is modular in structure.
 It has core modules studied by all Foundation students, which develop academic and English language skills, and modules tailored for Art and Design students.

 Some of our recent students of this Foundation have gone on to study illustration at University of the Arts London and Camberwell College of Arts; Fashion at the University of Leeds; Graphic Design at University of the Arts London; Central Saint Martins and Fine Art Photography at Glasgow School of Art.

 Students on this subject pathway will receive an offer of conditional progression* to study at the following universities:

 Art students on Art and Design Foundation